 Do you ever feel stuck in a rut while planning your language classes?
-Perhaps you spend a lot of time lecturing at the white board, use the same activities with different vocabulary for every unit, or rely on teaching students grammar because that's how you were taught.
-No matter your "go to" activity, we are all much more engaging when we vary our activities and make them relatable.
+Perhaps you spend a lot of time lecturing at the whiteboard, use the same activities with different vocabulary for every unit, or rely on teaching students grammar because that’s how you were taught.
+No matter what your go-to activity is, we’re all much more engaging when we vary our activities and make them relatable.
 If the speaker is engaging, a good lecture every now and then is enjoyable.
-However, when faced with daily lectures, students dread class, and hence, learn less.
+However, when faced with daily lectures, students dread class, and hence learn less.
 So why not mix it up?

 When dreaming up new activities, our main focus should always be authenticity.
-If we make activities genuine, our students will be much more inclined to participate, acquiring new knowledge through the process.
-Many language teachers think that being authentic means decorating their classrooms with flags and other souvenirs collected through their travels.
-But true authenticity comes from the activities we use during class time, leaving an impact on the communicative skills of our students.
+If we make activities genuine, our students will be much more inclined to participate, acquiring new knowledge in the process.
+Many language teachers think being authentic means decorating their classrooms with flags and other souvenirs collected in their travels.
+But true authenticity comes from the activities we use during class time and leaves an impact on the communication skills of our students.

 In a previous Edutopia post, I outlined how to best shape a unit around communication.
-Since then, many of you have reached out to me about the sorts of activities that could fill these types of units.
-Below, I have outlined some of my ideas within the three modes of communication.
+Below I outline some ideas within the interpretive, interpersonal, and presentational modes of communication.

 - Watch videos made for children on YouTube and Vimeo.
 Pocoyo is a great example of a program that has been translated into nearly every language.

 - Have your friends who are native speakers make recordings around a theme.
-You can then write corresponding questions which students must answer while listening in class.
+You can then write corresponding questions for students to answer while listening in class.

 - Read news articles, literature, poems, and blogs.
 Check out Veinte Mundos for articles written for students in French, Spanish, German, and English, or go to Paperboy to find newspapers from all over the world.